 If you want to stay away from fungal acne, it is best that you know what causes it.
 You also need to figure out if it is really fungal acne or bacterial acne.
 That way you can know what to avoid in order to be safe.
 Fungal acne occurs when there is excessive yeast, known as Malassezia, clogging up hair follicles.
-There are many things that can trigger fungal acne outbreak and yet there are various remedies to suppress and prevent fungal acne.
+There are many things that can trigger fungal acne outbreaks and yet there are various remedies to suppress and prevent fungal acne.

 Is Fungal Acne Contagious?

-As fungal acne is so contagious, you can get it from other people who have it especially through body contact.
+As fungal acne is so contagious, you can get it from other people who have it, especially through body contact.
 That’s why it is recommended that people who have it should stay away from other people in order to avoid spreading it.

 What to Avoid in Fungal Acne Outbreak

 We have compiled an informative list of the basic causes that result in stubborn, long-lasting Fungal acne.
 To prevent any further breakouts and to refrain from making your current condition worse, you should probably avoid the following: